 Your funding package as a fellow or GA covers your USC-Aetna health insurance premium (including vision care), your Delta Dental premium, and your USC Student Health fee, which allows you to utilize the Engemann Student Health Center as your primary/initial source of health care.
-You are covered year-round; there is no gap in coverage between academic years.
-You must be registered for classes for your insurance to go into effect each semester.
+You are covered year-round; there is no gap in coverage between academic years as long as you are properly registered.